 Explore a wide variety of features and colours that shape voice, in a healthy way.

 Delve into advanced exploration of voice features to reinforce the ideal voice qualities.
-Begin to guide Alyssa so she can best support you in discovering features that not only are congruent with your identity but are also those which you enjoy and feel represent you.
+Begin to guide Alyssa so she can best support you in discovering features you enjoy and feel represent you.

 Grow with and train a congruent voice through increasingly complex situations that require stamina, duration, projection and confidence.
 Check-in to refresh training and maintain optimal voice health.